Former students and employees

 Zhou Fang (post-doc) – research scientist at Syngenta, RTP, NC.

 Danielle Allery (research assistant) – Biology teacher at Green Hope High School, Morrisville, NC.
+Still working for us every summer.

 Brittany Scott (research assistant) – 4-H Ag instructor in Hertford County, NC.